-Both k-fold and block cross-validation methods were used to evaluate the predictive skills of the machine learning classifiers.
-Although the SVM achieved good scores (recall=0.63, precision=0.64, and F1=0.64 using random oversampling) during the k-fold cross-validation, its performance deteriorated significantly during the block cross-validation (recall=0.27, precision=0.32, and F1=0.29) (Table 1).
-A similar deterioration was seen in the ANN between k-fold and block cross-validation methods.
-When trained using the random oversampling approach and tested with the k-fold cross-validation procedure, the SVM used 533 number of support vectors and the ANN had a high Akaike Information Criterion score of 1,814.
-It is possible that these two algorithms overfitted the training data and their predictive skills deteriorated when tested on completely independent data as done in the block cross-validation analysis.
+Both the nested k-fold and block cross-validation methods were used to evaluate the predictive skills of the machine learning classifiers.
+Although the SVM achieved good scores (recall=0.63 and precision=0.64 using random oversampling) during the nested k-fold cross-validation, its performance deteriorated significantly during the block cross-validation (recall=0.27 and precision=0.32) (Table 1).
+A similar deterioration was seen in the ANN between the nested k-fold and block cross-validation methods.
+When trained using the random oversampling approach and tested with the nested k-fold cross-validation procedure, the SVM used 533 number of support vectors and the ANN had a high Akaike Information Criterion score of 1,814.
+It is possible that these two algorithms overfitted the training data and their predictive skills deteriorated when tested using the block cross-validation analysis.
 In contrast, the RVM only had 19 number of relevance vectors, and NB was a simple probabilistic classifier, thus producing more robust algorithms.
-The accuracy, recall, precision and F1 scores remained higher, regardless of the cross-validation methods.
+The accuracy, recall and precision scores remained higher, regardless of the cross-validation methods.

 Blooms of K. brevis occur almost annually in the eastern Gulf of Mexico, typically initiating in early fall, but varying in intensity and duration (Heil et al. 2014).
 The bloom of 2017-2019 was among the largest and most expensive in recent history.
 It caused the deaths of hundreds of tons of fish, hundreds of manatees, dolphin, and sea turtles, as well as many reports of hospitalization visits due to respiratory distress (e.g., Munoz, 2019).
 Fisheries closures, as well as revenue lost by local businesses, also had economic impacts in the tens to hundreds of millions of dollars (Glibert, 2019).
 Understanding the links between physical controls (upwelling, river flow), nutrient inputs and extreme weather events has been a high priority in order to make long-term predictions to protect environmental as well as human health.
 The results reported herein confirm that wind direction, river flow and nutrient load are important explanatory variables with regard to K. brevis probabilities.
 Although sea surface height (as a proxy for the Loop Current) did not contribute to improved probabilities, the increase in false positives for select years (lower precision values) suggests that the height values alone do not capture the effect of this current adequately.

 Using a convolutional NN approach, Hill et al. (2019) was able to achieve high accuracy in detecting blooms of K. brevis.
 There are several differences between the methodology applied herein and the Hill et al. (2019) analysis.
 The Hill et al. (2019) study used satellite remote sensing of chlorophyll a as a proxy to detect K. brevis, whereas direct cell counts were used here.
-Also, they did not explore the role of wind speed, river flow or nutrient loads.
+They used satellite remote sensing to make real-time detection of K. brevis blooms, and their short-term forecast is essentially an extrapolation from the current satellite measurements.
+In contrast, we developed a model to predict K. brevis blooms from environmental conditions.
+Also, Hill et al. (2019) did not explore the role of wind speed, river flow or nutrient loads.
 These approaches are all complementary and show the promise of machine learning approaches not only in modeling various aspects of K. brevis blooms, but HAB events more generally.